src-d/blog/content/post/handshakes_pagerank.md

 ---
 author: vadim
 date: 2017-01-30
-title: "Fun with GitHub contributions graph: 6 handshakes and PageRank."
+title: "GitHub contributions graph: 6 handshakes theory and PageRank"
 draft: false
 image: /post/handshakes_pagerank/armin_ronacher_2.png
 description: "Contributions to open source projects form a graph.
 We prove the theory of 6 handshakes and calculate PageRank centrality measure for every node.
 The data is open, you can reproduce the results yourself!"